 The global reinsurance sector will fail to earn its cost of capital in 2020 due to the COVID-19 pandemic, according to a forecast by Fitch Ratings.

-Fitch projected that financial performance would be impacted by mortality claims and losses from event cancelation, business interruption, credit and surety insurance, and financial-market disruption due to the economic impact of COVID-19-related lockdown measures.
+Fitch projected that financial performance would be impacted by mortality claims and losses from event cancellation, business interruption, credit and surety insurance, and financial-market disruption due to the economic impact of COVID-19-related lockdown measures.
 The pandemic follows three years of heightened natural catastrophe losses and rising US casualty claims, which impacted returns in 2017-2019, Fitch said.

 Fitch conducted a review of global reinsurers’ ratings in April and May due to the pandemic.
 The ratings agency took negative rating actions on six of the 22 reinsurance groups reviewed.